AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/c-processing-rules-configuration/processing-rules-about.md

 ---
 description: Processing rules let you make changes to data based on defined conditions.
 When attributes or values match defined conditions, values can be set and deleted, and events can be set.
-seo-description: Processing rules let you make changes to data based on defined conditions.
-When attributes or values match defined conditions, values can be set and deleted, and events can be set.
-seo-title: How processing rules work
 solution: Analytics
 subtopic: Processing rules
 title: How processing rules work